immunant/c2rust/examples/libxml2/README.md

 ## Runnable

-* `runtest` seems to mostly work, but has inconsistent success.
-C version seems to be more consistently successful (maybe the test is just poorly written?)
-* `testReader` seems to be mostly working identically but with some slight formatting differences.
-Try `testReader --valid test/japancrlf.xml`
+* `testReader` seems to be mostly working identically but with some slight differences.
+Try `testReader --valid test/japancrlf.xml`.
+It produces an extra "Ns verBoom: Validation failed: no DTD found !, (null), (null)"

 ## Working

+* `runtest` seems to be consistently successful now
 * `testRelax` seems to work equivalently with files as in C
 * `testXPath` seems to work equivalently with files as in C
 * `xmllint` seems to work equivalently with files as in C